-Is California a Franchise Registration State?
+Is California is a Franchise Registration State?

 Yes.
 California is a franchise registration state.
 The initial FDD registration fee is $675 and the FDD renewal fee is $450.
 Before offering or selling a franchise in the State of California franchisors must first register their FDD with the California Department of Financial Protection and Innovation.
 Registration expires 110 days after the end of the franchisor’s fiscal year end and requires annual renewal.